Polish Legends: Legendy Polskie

 The book was originally published as an ebook, however in 2018, the paper version has been also published.

 Wywiad z Borutą

-The book Wywiad z Borutą written by Łukasz Orbitowski and Michał Cetnarowski, has been published in June 2016 by Allegro.
+The short story Wywiad z Borutą ("An Interview with Boruta") written by Łukasz Orbitowski and Michał Cetnarowski, has been published as an e-book and audiobook in June 2016 by Allegro (available online for free).
 It is set in the universe of the shorts.
 The authors have been awarded the Janusz A. Zajdel Award for the book.
 It was originally published as an ebook, and in 2018, it was also published in the paper version.
 It has an audiobook version, recorded by Krystyna Janda and Tomasz Drabek.

+Interactive film

+In 2025, Allegro released an interactive film titled Allegroverse 25: Legenda Allegrowicza, to celebrate its 25th anniversary.
+Filmed from a point of view of the audience, its story included characters from the previous Polish Legends shorts, such as Yaga, Boruta, and Basilisk, as well as the Gradfather (Robert Mazurkiewicz), a character from a popular 2016 Allegro commercial, and new characters, such as Mrs. Twardowsa (Danuta Stenka), Master Pay (Sebastian Dela), and Andrzej (Andrzej Grabowski).

 Reception

 The shorts were met with a positive reaction by the viewers, with the first two shorts, Twardowsky and The Dragon, gaining 6 million views in the first few weeks after their premiere.